Angel2367716/GifTastic/pseudocode.md

-HTML page
+HTML page✅
--create area for all buttons w/ buttons area id -create a form that allows us to create new buttons -form tag with an id tag inside
+-create area for all buttons w/ buttons area id✅ -create a form that allows us to create new buttons ✅ -form tag with an id tag inside
--also use label for search input, then put in some text for user -input box with type of text, add a search input id -add another input with the submit type and a value of submit -create a div with a searches id
+-also use label for search input, then put in some text for user✅ -input box with type of text, add a search input id✅ -add another input with the submit type and a value of submit✅ -create a div with a searches id
--link js file
+-link js file ✅

 JS file
--create buttons using jquery
+-create buttons using jquery ✅
--jquery function {whatever we put inside the brakets will run as soon as you open a page}
+-jquery function {whatever we put inside the brakets will run as soon as you open a page}✅

-- create a searchArray varialbe [dog, cat, etc]
+- create a searchArray varialbe [dog, cat, etc]✅

 -create a funciton to populateButtons
-*searchArray
-*classToAdd
-*areaToAddTo
-*empty();
+*searchArray✅
+*classToAdd✅
+*areaToAddTo✅
+*empty();✅
 *for loop 8:38pm
-	-variable
-	-addclass
-	-text
-	-append
+	-variable✅
+	-addclass✅
+	-attribute✅
+    -text✅
+	-append✅

 -create a document search function
-*varibale type, this, .data
+*varibale type, this, .data✅
-*varibale query URL
+*varibale query URL✅
-	-api page
+	-api page✅
-	-type
+	-type✅
-	-api key
+	-api key✅
-	-ajax
-		-url:method:
+	-ajax✅
+		-url:method:✅
-	-console it
+	-console it✅
-	-for loop
+	-for loop✅
-		-response.data.length
-			variable searchDiv
+		-response.data.length✅
+			-variable searchDiv✅
-			-variable ranting
+			-variable rating✅
-			-raviable p = text, 'ranting', ranting
+			-variable p = text, 'rating', rating✅
-			-var animated
+			-var animated  ✅
-			-variable still
+			-variable still✅
-			-variable image,attribute, source still, data-still,data-animated,addclass, searchDiv.append (on paragraph), searcDiv append searchdiv
+			-variable image,attribute, source still, data-still,data-animated,addclass, searchDiv.append (on paragraph), searcDiv append searchdiv✅

 Adding new buttons with text search box